PaddlePaddle/PaddleClas/docs/en/models_training/recognition_en.md

 cd ../../
 ```

+<a name="2.2"></a>

 ### 2.2 Single GPU-based Training and Evaluation

 For training and evaluation on a single GPU, the `tools/train.py` and `tools/eval.py` scripts are recommended.

 #### 2.2.1 Model Training

-Once you have prepared the configuration file, you can start training the image retrieval task in the following way. the method used by PaddleClas to train the image retrieval is metric learning, referring to [metric learning](https://github.com/PaddlePaddle/PaddleClas/blob/release/2.2/docs/en/tutorials/getting_started_retrieval_en.md#Metric-Learning) for more explanations.
+Once you have prepared the configuration file, you can start training the image retrieval task in the following way. the method used by PaddleClas to train the image retrieval is metric learning, referring to [metric learning](#metric learning) for more explanations.

 ```shell
 # Single GPU